neeldc2/website-login-test/README.md

 * Inserts default Roles and Permissions
 * Login History is captured that has success and failed logins along with ip address and user agent
 * Login History is partitioned with DATETIME for every month till 2026
-* Imports student information from Excel via Multi Threading (1k students in less than a second)
+* Imports student information from Excel via Multi Threading (1k students in less than a second).
+Example Excel is found in classpath.
+File name: StudentInfo.xlsx

 TODO: